rveltz/PiecewiseDeterministicMarkovProcesses.jl/README.md

 PDMP.jl is a Julia package that allows simulation of Piecewise Deterministic Markov Processes (PDMP) also called hybrid systems.

 It is based on an implementation of the [True Jump Method method](http://arxiv.org/abs/1504.06873) for performing stochastic simulations of PDMP.
+It requires solving stiff ODEs in an efficient manner.
+Sundials solvers are used but others could be easily added.
+(See [stiff ode solvers](http://lh3lh3.users.sourceforge.net/solveode.shtml))

-(A rejection method will be added soon.)
+> A rejection method will be added soon.

 <!--We briefly recall facts about a simple class of PDMPs.
 They are described by a couple $(x_c,x_d)$ where $x_c$ is solution of the differential equation $\frac{dx_c}{dt} = F(x_c,x_d,t)$.
 The second component $x_d$ is a jump process with rates $R(x_c,x_d,t)$.
 At each jump of $x_d$, a jump can also be added to the continuous variable $x_c$.-->